And the Beat Goes On (Part 2)

 New DOJ Antitrust Guidelines on Corporate Compliance Programs

-On homage to Sonny & Cher’s anthem to continuing change, let’s look at some new and some updated expectations in the new DOJ Antitrust Division’s July release of its Evaluation of Corporate Compliance Programs in Criminal Antitrust Investigations.
+In homage to Sonny & Cher’s anthem to continuing change, let’s look at some new and updated expectations in the recent DOJ Antitrust Division’s July release of its Evaluation of Corporate Compliance Programs in Criminal Antitrust Investigations.

 The Antitrust compliance guidelines reinforce the DOJ’s updated guidelines in its Criminal Division’s recently-updated (April) Evaluation of Corporate Compliance Programs.
-The Antitrust guidelines mirror the Criminal Division’s focus on three key questions:
+The Antitrust policies mirror the Criminal Division’s focus on three key questions:

-3) To what extent was a company’s senior management involved in the violation?
+To what extent a company’s senior management involved in the violation was?

-The following Antitrust guidelines outline does not exactly mirror but largely tracks the Criminal Division’s guidelines:
+The following Antitrust guidelines outline does not precisely mirror but essentially tracks the Criminal Division’s guidelines:

 - Design and comprehensiveness